Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Matter

 A further powerful probe arises from black hole superradiance.
 If the axion Compton wavelength matches the gravitational radius of astrophysical black holes, superradiant instabilities lead to the extraction of rotational energy, forming large bosonic clouds.
 The absence of highly spinning black holes in certain mass ranges translates into constraints on axions with masses $m_a \sim (10^{-20}$--$10^{-10})$\,eV~\cite{Arvanitaki:2010sy, Yoshino:2013ofa, Brito:2015oca, Berti:2015itd}.
 Future gravitational wave observatories may directly detect the continuous radiation emitted by these clouds, providing a novel observational window~\cite{Arvanitaki:2016qwi, Sprague:2024lgq}.
+Additional signatures may arise if axions couple directly to gravity through parity-violating operators, leading to monochromatic gravitational wave signals from axion DM decay~\cite{Figliolia:2025dtw}.

-Complementary to these indirect bounds, radio telescopes offer the possibility of directly searching for axion dark matter in the Galactic halo.
+Complementary to these indirect bounds, radio telescopes offer the possibility of directly searching for axion DM in the Galactic halo.
 Axion–photon conversion in astrophysical magnetic fields, or axion decay into two photons, can give rise to narrow spectral features in the radio band, with a linewidth set by the Galactic velocity dispersion.
 This makes radio facilities particularly well-suited to ultra-narrow line searches~\cite{Lai:2006af, Pshirkov:2007st}.
 Observations with the Green Bank Telescope (GBT), the Effelsberg 100m telescope, and Low Frequency Array (LOFAR) have been employed to place limits on the axion–photon coupling across a wide mass range~\cite{Safdi:2018oeu, Foster:2020pgt, Darling:2020uyo, Nurmi:2021xds, Foster:2022fxn, Noordhuis:2022ljw}.
-In parallel, axion substructures can boost the search in radio transients~\cite{Edwards:2020afl}.
-These searches have boosted the theoretical modeling of the axion-photon conversion in astrophysical magnetic fields~\cite{Witte:2021arp, Witte:2022cjj, Gines:2024ekm} and the distribution of galactic DM structures~\cite{Kavanagh:2020gcy, Xiao:2021nkb, DSouza:2024flu, DSouza:2024uud}.
+In parallel, axion substructures can boost the search in radio transients~\cite{Edwards:2020afl, Walters:2024vaw, Bhura:2026bpy}.
+These searches have boosted the theoretical modeling of the axion--photon conversion in astrophysical magnetic fields~\cite{Witte:2021arp, Witte:2022cjj, Gines:2024ekm} and the distribution of galactic DM structures~\cite{Kavanagh:2020gcy, Xiao:2021nkb, DSouza:2024flu, DSouza:2024uud}.
 Looking ahead, next-generation observatories such as the Square Kilometre Array (SKA) are expected to extend the sensitivity to axion masses in the $\mu$eV–neV range.